 - I prefer to use the cherry peppers in vinegar to add a bit of extra flavor.

-- Use the instant-read meat thermometer to ensure the chicken is at the correct temperature when cooking is complete.
+- Use the instant-read meat thermometer to ensure the chicken reaches the correct temperature when cooking is complete.

 Vary Ingredients for Low-Carb Chicken Scarpariello